ibm-cloud-docs/power-iaas/power-requirements.md

 |   |   | 6 | 8 |  4 | 2 x S1022 that is equivalent to 1 MRX. | N/A |
 | EMPD + 4653 or 54 \n (Medium rack 1 or 2) |  | 4  | 8  | 3  | N/A | 1x2 enclosures  |
 |  |  | 6 |  12 |  4 | N/A |  2x2 enclosures |
-{: caption="Table 2.
-PDUs and power drops requirements" caption-side="bottom"}
+{: caption="PDUs and power drops requirements" caption-side="bottom"}

 ** You can place an order for ECJJ or ECJL PDUs only if there is an order with ER3E identifier (specifies 9043-MRX) or EN31 identifier (specifies 4983-AH8).
 {: note}